 Our learners are at the centre of everything we do

-We’re committed to providing life-long care and opportunities for people with moderate or severe learning difficulties.
+We are committed to providing a quality education and individual learning plans, life-long care and opportunities for people with moderate or severe learning difficulties.

 With high quality care and support, we believe everyone can achieve their dreams and aspirations.

 Condover College was founded by someone who simply wanted the best opportunities for his son.

 In 2004, Steve McGill’s son Matthew was studying at Condover Hall School in Shrewsbury, then run by the Royal National Institute for the Blind.